scoresvideos

 Question answering systems are a game-changer in information retrieval.
 They use natural language processing to understand questions, search through documents, and extract concise answers.
 It's like having a super-smart friend who can quickly find exactly what you need.

 These systems involve several stages: question analysis, document retrieval, passage retrieval, and answer extraction.
-They use techniques like named and semantic role labeling to understand questions and find relevant info.
+They use techniques like named entity recognition and semantic role labeling to understand questions and find relevant info.
 It's pretty cool how they combine different NLP tricks to get the job done.

 Question Answering Systems